** This article is updated regularly. It was last updated in November 2019 **

 Thailand – cheap rent and wonderful scenery

 Thailand is one of the best places in the world for living at low cost.
 Rent is low and the local cuisine is both healthy and incredibly cheap.
-Combine this with incredible beaches and wonderful weather and you have a picture-perfect destination that is the country of choice for many freelancers.
+Combine this with spectacular beaches and wonderful weather and you have a picture-perfect destination that is the country of choice for many freelancers.

 But Thailand’s advantages actually run deeper than great food and year-round swimming in the ocean.
 The country’s healthcare system, for example, is very good value when compared with systems in places such as the US, with world-class hospitals in major cities, where the staff have the time to be as attentive as you would wish.